FREE SHIPPING ON ALL DOMESTIC EBIKE ORDERS

 Learn Your Battery

 If your battery is detachable, make sure it's mounted correctly.
-A properly locked battery shouldn’t slide out, so become familiar with how it mounts and funtions.
+A properly locked battery shouldn’t slide out, so become familiar with how it mounts and functions.
 Also make sure you get an understanding of the information on your control screen, like pedal assist levels, remaining battery power, and headlight status among other things.
 You probably can't process all the screen info at just a glance, but becoming familiar with the info displayed on screen will help you quickly see what you need and keep your eyes on the road.

 Throttle!